 I mean, weâ€™re talking about the worldâ€™s largest sporting event for people with disabilities and how traditional media provides minimal coverage, then traditional media cuts a well-known blogger with a disability from a story on how the social media is covering the Paralympics.
 WTF?
 What gives?

-Social media is definitely more accessible to those of us with disabilities, enabling our otherwise marginalized voices to be heard for the first time in history.If you enjoyed this post, consider buying me a cafe mocha.
+Social media is definitely more accessible to those of us with disabilities, enabling our otherwise marginalized voices to be heard for the first time in history.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.